 - No Action Alternative.
 The No Action Alternative provides for no improvement to the five vacant Parcels.
-Currently, the Parcels are undeveloped, including an abandoned cesspool and debris piles on Parcel E and an abandoned restaurant building and parking lot on Parcel C. - Alternative A. The proposed development would be designed to meet or exceed the requirements of NYSDOT's GreenLITES Project Design Certification Program.
-The most prominent public feature of the proposed certification effort would be a large photovoltaic solar panel array mounted on the south side of the new hangar roof.
-In addition to on-site renewable energy systems, ultra-high efficiency boilers, daylighting of interior spaces, judicious use of recycled materials, and water-conserving plumbing fixtures would all be part of the internal strategy for sustainable compliance.
+The Parcels are undeveloped, including an abandoned cesspool and debris piles on Parcel E and an abandoned restaurant building and parking lot on Parcel C. - Alternative A. The proposed development would be designed to meet or exceed the requirements of NYSDOT's GreenLITES Project Design Certification Program.20 Ultra-high efficiency boilers, daylighting of interior spaces, judicious use of recycled materials, and water-conserving plumbing fixtures would all be part of the internal strategy for sustainable compliance.
 At the "front" or land-side of the facility, relocation of the existing airport entry access road would permit access to the FBO building and associated vehicle parking lots.
 Furthermore, the relocated road would allow landside access to the southern portion of Parcel B, which is not proposed to be redeveloped under the current application.

-12 Economic Development Research Group (EDR Group).
+19 Economic Development Research Group (EDR Group).
 Response to RFP for the Long-Term Use of Five Development Parcels at Republic Airport Exhibit M: Economic Impact from Developing Parcels A-E and a Portion of the Echo Ramp.
 April 14, 2016.

-13 New York State Department of Transportation, NYSDOT GreenLITES Certification Program, revised April 2010 (version 2.1.0).
+20 New York State Department of Transportation, NYSDOT GreenLITES Certification Program, revised April 2010 (version 2.1.0).